imYashMehta/To-Do-App/README.md

 ## 🔧 Features

 - ✅ Add new tasks easily
 - ❌ Delete tasks with a single click
+- 📱 Fully responsive for desktop and mobile

 ## 💻 Tech Stack